 Like other fresh piercings, a simple saline solution is usually what’s recommended to sanitize this one.
 Dermals are a particularly invasive body modification, and they do have a higher chance for allergic reaction and rejection, so watch for signs of that during the healing process.

 Keep in mind that the skin will heal around the anchor, and many anchor types have little holes in them to allow the tissue to heal through the holes.
 Because of this, you could see a buildup of scar tissue around the anchor.
 Additionally, you might need to have a piercer remove the anchor if you decide that you no longer want your dermal piercing.

 You should also invest in high-quality metals for your anchor.
 The metal needs to be safe for long-term wear.

 It used to be that piercers that did microdermal piercings were few and far between, but with the rising popularity of this body mod, just about any reputable body shop has at least one piercer qualified and experienced in dermals.

-Prices will of course vary from shop to shop, but generally the going rate for a dermal piercing these days seems to be about $75-100 each.
+Prices will, of course, vary from shop to shop, but the general going rate for a dermal piercing is around $75 – $100 each.

 If you’re brave enough, a dermal piercing can add that exotic flair that you’ve been looking for.
 Make sure that you find an excellent piercer, maintain good aftercare practices, and understand that this will likely be a semi-temporary piercing, and there’s no reason why you can’t enjoy this piercing for some time.